virgili0/Virgilio/docs/contributing.md

 # What you will learn
 Try to be specific.

-## Who am I?
-You can omit this if you prefer.
-Here you can give your references and social accounts.

 ## Prerequisites
 It would be great if you knew
   1. this thing